At our Core

 Publications Editor & Staff

-The publications team, led by the Publications Editor, is responsible for the appearance of the journal, the copy editing phase of publication, and the George Wythe Review’s website.
+The publications team, led by the Publications Editor, is responsible for the appearance of the journal, the social media content, and the George Wythe Review’s website.
 The publications team heads the copy editing process, ensuring the professionality of the journal is maintained.

 Research Editor & Staff